earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

  |_|  |_|  \___/   \__,_|  \___|
 ~~~

-Unfortunely, function URLS don't support custom domain names, so I need to disgard it as a solution and stick with API Gateway.
+Unfortunately, function URLS don't support custom domain names, so I need to discard it and stick with API Gateway.
 </div>

 ## Local Host

+Ok, back to the go code.

-So the existing solution works as part of a Lambda, but that whole converting to and from a JSON event that `aws-lambda-go-api-proxy` does means it doesn't work for me locally like a normal web service container.
+The existing solution works as part of a Lambda, but converting that `aws-lambda-go-api-proxy` does means it doesn't work for me locally like a normal web service container.

 ~~~{.bash caption=">_"}
 $ curl localhost:8080/default/text-mode
 404 page not found
 ~~~

-That is because I'm still running the lambda runtime locally, which expects its input as JSON events.
-You can use this locally, as seen in [this article], but its a bit cumbersome.
+That is because I'm still running the lambda runtime locally, which expects JSON events.
+You can use this locally, as seen in [this article](/blog/aws-lambda-docker/), but its a bit cumbersome.

 To correct this, I need to make some modification to the image (`public.ecr.aws/lambda/go:latest`) that I'm running my lambda in.
-I can create a second image with an updated entrypoint, in my [earthfile]:
+I can create a second image with an updated entrypoint, in my [earthfile](https://github.com/adamgordonbell/cloudservices/blob/aws-lambda-2/lambda-api/Earthfile):

 ~~~{.bash caption=">_"}
 local-image: